The Importance of Quantum Pressure of Fuzzy Dark Matter on Lyman-Alpha Forest: Introduction

 \section{Introduction}

 Dark matter is one of the intriguing mysteries of modern cosmology.
-Currently, the leading paradigm of dark matter is the cold dark matter (CDM), supported by the majority of the observations like the mass-to-light ratio of clusters of galaxies~\citep{MLratio}, the rotation curves of galaxies~\citep{einasto1974dynamical}, the Bullet Cluster~\citep{Bullet}, the cosmic microwave background (CMB)~\citep{Planck} and the large scale structureof the universe~\citep{MatterPowerSpectrum}.
+Currently, the leading paradigm of dark matter is the cold dark matter (CDM), supported by the majority of the observations like the mass-to-light ratio of clusters of galaxies~\citep{MLratio}, the rotation curves of galaxies~\citep{einasto1974dynamical}, the Bullet Cluster~\citep{Bullet}, the cosmic microwave background (CMB)~\citep{Planck} and the large scale structure of the universe~\citep{MatterPowerSpectrum}.
 Despite its success on large scales, the CDM paradigm faces three problems on small scales, dubbed as the ``small scales crisis''~\citep{SmallScaleCrisis}: (i) the missing satellite problem, (ii) the cusp-core problem, and (iii) the too-big-to-fail problem.
 The essence of these problems is that CDM predicts an excess amount of dark matter on small scales, and hence the key to address them is to smooth out the small-scale structures by astrophysical processes~\citep{AstroSolSSC}, or invoke alternative dark matter models like warm dark matter (WDM)~\citep{WDM}, self-interacting dark matter~\citep{SIDM} and fuzzy dark matter (FDM)~\citep{FDM}.

-The FDM paradigm, in which the dark matter is made of ultra-light bosons in Bose-Einstein condensate state, is an ideal alternative of CDM, since it suppresses small-scale structures while inherits the success of CDM on large scales \cite{ULAReview, du2016substructure}.
+The FDM paradigm, in which the dark matter is made of ultra-light bosons in Bose-Einstein condensate state, is an ideal alternative of CDM, since it suppresses small-scale structures while inherits the success of CDM on large scales \citep{ULAReview, du2016substructure,Mocz:2017wlg}.
+For the detailed history and implementation of FDM, one can see Ref.~\citep{Lee:2017qve} and the reference therein.
 The suppression effect, arising from the effective ``quantum pressure'' (QP) of FDM, is directly connected to the mass of the ultra-light axion.
 The predictions of FDM with mass $\sim 10^{-22}\ev$ are consistent with observations of the CMB and large scales structure~\citep{FDMCMBLSS}, high-$z$ galaxies and CMB optical depth~\citep{FDMHMF}, and the density profiles of dwarf spheroidal galaxies~\citep{FDMSim}.
 However, recent results claimed that FDM with mass below $10^{-21}\ev$ has already been ruled out at $95\%$ confidence level by comparing the results of hydrodynamic simulations to the Lyman-alpha forest data~\citep{irvsivc2017first, armengaud2017constraining, 2017arXiv170800015K}.